Last updated: March 2026

 For organizations that require multi-party approval before content can be viewed, we recommend evaluating tools like GAT Labs that offer approval workflows (GAT Unlock).

 We do not operate our own data centers.
-All infrastructure is provided by SOC 2 compliant vendors.
+All infrastructure runs on Google Cloud Platform.

 We request only the Google API scopes necessary for the features you use.
 You control which scopes are granted when you configure domain-wide delegation in your GCP project, and you can revoke access at any time.